 I recommend getting a bulk creatine monohydrate supplement.
 Everything else is just marketing hype and not worth the extra price.

-If you are afraid you will have a leg cramp tonight, do this now:
+As a recap, If you are afraid you will have a leg cramp tonight, do this now:

 - Go buy a bottle of mineral water and drink it well before bed so you don’t have to wake to go to the bathroom